September 11 attacks: Immediate response

-At 8:32 a.m., FAA officials were notified Flight 11 had been hijacked and they, in turn, notified the North American Aerospace Defense Command (NORAD).
+At 8:32 a.m., FAA officials were notified Flight 11 had been hijacked, and they notified the North American Aerospace Defense Command (NORAD).
 NORAD scrambled two F-15s from Otis Air National Guard Base in Massachusetts; they were airborne by 8:53 a.m.
 Because of slow and confused communication from FAA officials, NORAD had nine minutes' notice, and no notice about any of the other flights before they crashed.

 After both of the Twin Towers had been hit, more fighters were scrambled from Langley Air Force Base in Virginia at 9:30 a.m.
 At 10:20 am, Vice President Dick Cheney issued orders to shoot down any commercial aircraft that could be positively identified as being hijacked.
 These instructions were not relayed in time for the fighters to take action.
 Some fighters took to the air without live ammunition, knowing that to prevent the hijackers from striking their intended targets, the pilots might have to intercept and crash their fighters into the hijacked planes, possibly ejecting at the last moment.

 For the first time in U.S. history, the emergency preparedness plan Security Control of Air Traffic and Air Navigation Aids (SCATANA) was invoked, stranding tens of thousands of passengers across the world.
 Ben Sliney, in his first day as the National Operations Manager of the FAA, ordered that American airspace be closed to all international flights, causing about 500 flights to be turned back or redirected to other countries.
 Canada received 226 of the diverted flights and launched Operation Yellow Ribbon to deal with the large numbers of grounded planes and stranded passengers.

 The 9/11 attacks had immediate effects on the American people.
 Police and rescue workers from around the country traveled to New York City to help recover bodies from the remnants of the Twin Towers.
-Over 3,000 children lost a parent in the attacks.
+More than 3,000 children lost a parent in the attacks.
 Blood donations across the U.S. surged in the weeks after 9/11.